Building for Success: District 63 Facilities Master Plan

 Redrawing Attendance BoundariesTo relieve overcrowding, attendance boundaries will be redrawn.
 Here's how it works:

 - The District will hire a consultant to complete a study on options for redistricting.

 - The proposed plan will be shared with parents to elicit feedback and make any changes.

 - The Board of Education will review the final proposal and make a decision.

 - Students entering 5th grade during the year that the attendance boundaries change may remain at their current school.

-The District has adequate funds to cover plan costs, using its existing tax revenue stream and bonds (a standard method of paying for facilities projects) to pay for the work.
+The Facilities Master Plan will not require additional property tax revenues – and the District will not need to undertake a referendum.The District has adequate funds to cover plan costs, using its existing tax revenue stream and bonds (a standard method of paying for facilities projects) to pay for the work.